 Are you a business that provides services in specific geographic locations?
 If yes, then you need local SEO.

-Local SEO is a process that optimizes your business’s online presence to rank for local searches.
-Say you’re a roof repair company in the Orange County, CA area.
-By implementing the right local SEO practices, you can show up for “roof repairs near me” queries conducted by OC residents.
+Local SEO is a process that optimizes your business’ online presence to rank for local searches.
+Say you’re a roof repair company in the Orange County, CA, area.
+Implementing the right local SEO practices will help you show up for “roof repairs near me” queries conducted by OC residents.

 Here’s the thing—you can’t drive lasting results with SEO alone.
 SEO is simply one piece of the puzzle.

 To make the most of SEO, you need to combine it with other digital marketing strategies like:

 - Content marketing: Without content, you won’t have anywhere to add those keywords.
 While SEO drives people to your site, you won’t gain any leads if you aren’t nurturing them with the right content.
 Good content strategy entails planning unique content (think blog posts, infographics, case studies, videos, etc.) for each stage in the buyer’s journey—awareness, interest, consideration, intent, evaluation, and purchase.

 - Reputation management: Reputation management involves cleaning up your online image by burying the negative and illuminating the positive aspects of your brand.
 You can’t just take down websites or change your public image overnight.
 You need to incorporate SEO tactics to move your negative listings further down the results pages.
 To learn more, check out how Big Leap optimized and crafted SEO-centered content to clean up our client’s online reputation.

 - Social media marketing: Facebook, Twitter, Instagram, the list goes on…social media is an essential part of building your brand.
-Though social media doesn’t directly impact SEO, by sharing blog posts and videos that carry good SEO practices, you can drive more traffic to your site.
-Not to mention, when your followers share your content with their friends, this will only elevate your organic traffic, engagement, and brand awareness.
+Though social media doesn’t directly impact SEO, you can drive more traffic to your site by sharing blog posts and videos that carry good SEO practices.
+When your followers share your content with their friends, it will only elevate your organic traffic, engagement, and brand awareness.